darius-daniel/alx-low_level_programming/0x0B-malloc_free/README.md

 4-free_grid.c - a function that frees a 2 dimensional grid previously created by your alloc-grid function

 100-argstostr.c - a function that concatenates all the arguments of your programs

+101-strtow.c - a function that splits a string into words